 Other Considerations with a Patent

 As the patent ownership is figured out, it is essential to keep in mind all of the players in the patent game.
-Legally, an inventor is anyone who helped conceive an idea or added to it.
+Legally, an inventor is anyone who conceived the invention.
 Even if the inventor did not physically make the invention, they are still the inventor of it.
 Often, there are disputes about if someone made a genuine contribution to the patent.

 Because of this, both the roles of inventors and owners of a patent are often disputed and fought over.
 Therefore, it is necessary to make it abundantly clear in legal terms the owner of the intellectual property when it comes to patents.